bio-guoda/preston-query/examples/page2023/README.md

 ~~~
 : Query with FROM statement removed

-Which resulted in the following results:
+produced the expected results results:

 ~~~
 person,person_name